Andhra Pradesh Reorganisation Act, 2014: New capital for residual Andhra Pradesh

-On 4 September 2014, the then Chief Minister of Andhra Pradesh Nara Chandrababu Naidu declared in the Legislative Assembly that the new capital of Andhra Pradesh state would come up in and around in between Guntur and Vijayawada.
-The capital city was named as Amaravati on 1 April 2015.
+On 4 September 2014, the Chief Minister of Andhra Pradesh, Nara Chandrababu Naidu, declared in the legislative assembly that the new capital of Andhra Pradesh would be developed in the Vijayawada region.
+The decision faced opposition in the assembly regarding the cost of land acquisition, with the YSR Congress Party suggesting building a capital where government land was already available.

+The capital city was named as Amaravati on 1 April 2015, with the city to be developed between the cities of Vijayawada and Guntur.